 Check out their website here (the Menu page is currently blank)

-Honest is my go-to veggie burger spot and I’ve eaten their vegan plant-burger so many times now.
+Honest Burger in Reading is my go-to veggie burger spot and I’ve eaten their vegan plant-burger so many times now.
 It’s 100% vegan but because I’m a bit of a cheese obsessive I’ve added cheddar, extra cheddar…and when I went to their media night a couple of weeks ago I added in the deep-fried Camembert patty too.
 Heaven.

 I was genuinely surprised how much I liked this burger the first time I ate it as I’m not usually a fan of weird meat-that’s-not-meat type concoctions, but this is just something else.

 I will be writing a full blog post soon on Honest so won’t share much else for now.
 Just go try this burger, there’s not many that can’t believe it’s not really meat!

 April 2019 update: My review post on Honest Burger in Reading is now live!
 Read it here. 🙂

 Unlike my pizza-obsessed boyfriend I can usually take or leave a pizza, but if I’m taking it…then it’s Franco Manca every time.